• Skip to main content

 • Peel the outer layer of the onion off.
 Cut the top and bottom off.
 Place it on a piece of foil, large enough to wrap completely around it.
 Add the BBQ sauce and parsley.

-1 medium yellow onion, 2 tbsp.
-BBQ sauce
+1 medium yellow onion, 2 tablespoons BBQ sauce

 • Wrap the onion up in the foil, creating a foil package.